chipphillips/nextjs-firebase-starter-kit/projectScope.md

 ### 2.4 Consulting Services Showcase
 - Create detailed pages for each consulting package (Basic, Standard, Premium)
-- Implement a request for contact form with backend processing
+- Implement a request for contact form with Firebase Functions processing

 ### 2.5 Resource Center
-- Develop a blog interface with search functionality
+- Develop a blog interface with search functionality using Firebase Firestore for content management
 - Create a downloadable resources section for whitepapers and case studies

 ### 2.6 Real-time Communication
-- Design and implement an in-app messaging system for client-consultant communication
+- Design and implement an in-app messaging system using Firebase Realtime Database
 - Develop a notification system for updates, new tools, and survey completions

 ### 2.7 Data Analytics and Reporting
 - Create customizable dashboard interfaces for visualizing key performance indicators
-- Develop backend logic for generating AI-powered insights
+- Develop backend logic for generating AI-powered insights using Firebase Functions and/or FastAPI
 - Implement interactive charts and graphs for displaying insights

 ### 2.8 Integration Capabilities
 - Design and implement an interface for API key management and documentation
-- Develop RESTful API endpoints for third-party integrations
+- Develop RESTful API endpoints for third-party integrations using Firebase Functions and/or FastAPI

 ### 2.9 AI-Powered Tools
 - Implement AI Readiness Survey tool